suffolklibraries/sljekyll/new-suggestions/articles/_posts/2018-05-02-top-artists-on-freegal.md

 ![Elvis Is Back!, Concrete and Gold](/images/featured/featured-top-freegal-1.jpg)

-Did you know you can stream unlimited music or download five tracks a week with your library card using Freegal?
+Did you know you can stream unlimited tracks, or download five tracks a week with your library card using Freegal?
 Freegal's 'featured' list showcases the most popular and best-known artists in their collection and is just a small sample of what they offer.

 You can also stream or download music videos.
 One video uses up two tracks from your weekly allowance.